 More Curry Recipes

 If you love this green bean curry recipe, you’re in luck!
-Here are some of my other curry dishes: Coconut Beetroot Curry with Thyme, Weeknight Cauliflower Curry, and Vegetarian Curry Peanut Vermicelli Soup.
-My Spicy Peanut Tofu Buddha Bowl also uses curry paste.
+Here are some of my other curry dishes: Butternut Squash and Chickpea Curry, Coconut Beetroot Curry with Thyme, Weeknight Cauliflower Curry, and Vegetarian Curry Peanut Vermicelli Soup.
+My Coconut Cabbage Chicken Soup and Spicy Peanut Tofu Buddha Bowl also use curry paste.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.